 Has the Ashley Madison hacking scandal challenged social attitudes to monogamy and infidelity?
 Are we becoming more permissive or more puritanical?

 Public opinion about marital infidelity has not changed much over time.
 Americans have become more tolerant of premarital sex, but not more tolerant of extramarital sex.
 We still believe in the idea of monogamous marriage, and to a large extent we enact those beliefs.
 I think the Ashley Madison hacking scandal is overblown in the media.
 When the dust settles, we will find that the number of married men who had actual affairs (rather than simply text flirtations) through Ashley Madison will have been modest.

 You’ve written that there’s a history of women in the US being the predominant divorce initiators going as far back as the 1940s.
 Do you believe that wives back in the 1940s and 50s were motivated by the same factors as wives today (domestic dissatisfaction, drudgery etc.) even though women would have had far less expectation of work outside the home back then?

-That is a great question.
-I don’t know the answer.
+That is a great question and I don’t know the answer.

 At Vardags we indeed find that women tend to initiate divorce far more often than men.
 In your view, what does motivate men to seek divorce?

 Another good question I wish I had the answer for.
 The ‘How Couples Meet and Stay Together’ data has so far recorded only 18 divorces that were wanted exclusively by the husband (out of 92 divorces), so I don’t have enough data to say much about why men wanted divorce.
 Cheating, lying, and stealing are the largest reasons that people (in general) want divorce.

 Have hectic modern work schedules made it harder for families to manage a work/life balance?